vu-rdm-tech/yoda-vu-nl/functions/User-management.md

 ## How to add an external person to a group

-To add a non-UU user, follow the same procedure as for procedure described in the previous section.
-However, instead of a  solis-mail address you fill out the persons own mail-address.
+Follow the same procedure as for procedure described in the previous section.
+However, instead of a  solis-mail address you fill out the person's organizational or private mail-address.
 He/she will be notified by email that an account has been created and be asked to set a password.
 You, the host, will receive two email notifications: one to confirm the invitation and one when the user has set a password and therefore can access Yoda.

 ## Change access rights for group-members